<check against delivery>

 During her time as Director of the Equal Opportunity for Women in the Workplace Agency, appointed by former Prime Minister John Howard, Anna argued that “relying on just one half of the available workforce pool does not make business sense.”

-She said that “To win the pressing war for talent, business needs to change their notion of the ideal worker [and] change the notion of who can be a leader… If business is serious about stopping the leakage of talent from within their organisations, they have got to stop fixing the women and start fixing the business environment and culture.”
+She said “To win the pressing war for talent, business needs to change their notion of the ideal worker [and] change the notion of who can be a leader… If business is serious about stopping the leakage of talent from within their organisations, they have got to stop fixing the women and start fixing the business environment and culture.”

 She continued that tireless work as CEO of the Australian Retailers Association.